kive7791/Game_Dev_Final/README.md

 ### Core Features
 - [ ] Develop inventory system (Visuals) to display collected items.
-- [ ] Implement pause screen with hint and quit functionality.
+- [ ] Update the hints screens with the proper images
+- [ ] Fix back button to save the state of the game
 - [ ] Create item combination mechanics.

 ### Level 1 Design
-- [ ] Add a pause button in the top-right corner.
-- [ ] Program item interactions and glowing hints.
+- [ ] Program item interactions.

 ### Player
 - [ ] Fix going out of bounds

 ### End Game Logic
-- [ ] Implement timer-based game-over condition.
 - [ ] Create a recursive function to check:
   - If the player has all required items.
   - If the items are in the correct order.